Home

 Concrete Joints

-There is no advantage for using concrete in the joints.
-To use this material the pavers must be set in concrete to begin with.
+There is no advantage for using concrete in the joints for pavers.
+To use concrete in the joints, the pavers must be set in concrete to begin with.
 One of the great things about travertine pavers is that they can be dry laid and thus easily removed if need be and replaced.
 Concrete joints can crack, which is a big problem.
 Removals are difficult and repairs are usually easily detected.

 Please also visit the following pages: